hail2u/vim-css3-syntax/README.md

 About Vendor Extension
 ----------------------

-I don't hava a plan to support a CSS 3 property (and function) with vendor extension, such as -webkit- or -moz-.
+I don't hava a plan to support a CSS 3 property (and function) with vendor extension, such as `-webkit-` or `-moz-`.
 These are hard to maintain because:

   * Added frequently
   * Changed unexpectedly